 Hammer’s Dracula made more explicit the seduction-rape fantasy that underlies vampire mythology.
 Like Lugosi’s Count, Christopher Lee is a decadent aristocrat, not a horrid ghoul like Murnau’s Nosferatu.
 Chris Lee’s Dracula isn’t the type to attend operas — he’s a brutal hellion, but most importantly, a seducer-rapist.
 Lugosi’s ladies trembled in uncomprehending fear, but Lee’s victims experience an erotic delirium.
 Lucy awaits her master’s visits by throwing wide her windows and reclining on her bed in anxious anticipation.
 Mina conspires against her own husband for the privilege of being savaged by the haughty, feral vampire king.
 The result is an artistic and commercial triumph over the censor: technically, all that’s happening is that necks are being bitten.
 But the viewer experiences sensual, actively consensual rape scenes.

-After a decade of mostly inappropriate casting, Christopher Lee shows unmistakable star power, commanding the screen with his every appearance.
+After a decade of mostly inappropriate casting, Christopher Lee shows unmistakable star power, and commanthe screen.
 Lee embodies this dangerous masculinity to perfection.
 Still his greatest role, Dracula combines the actor’s aptitude for elitist hauteur, with excellent pantomime skills.

 Keen critics have also pegged Christopher Lee’s Dracula as something of a proto-James Bond: a unique, un-killable hedonist with a (supernatural) license to kill.
 He can seduce any woman, brushing their husbands aside.
 The Hammer horror films share many actors (including Christopher Lee) with the Bond films that followed.
 The Bond films apply the simplistic Hammer battle between good and evil to the Cold War.
 The scene where John Van Eyssen is bitten by a vampire bride is closely copied in the opening prologue of Goldfinger — both are seduction scenes interrupted by shocking, positively shocking, violence.